arcus-azure/arcus.testing/docs/preview/04-Guidance/migrate-from-v1-to-v2.md

 This also means that the following packages will not be transiently available anymore:
 * **Serilog**

+### ⬆️ upgraded xUnit v3 support
+xUnit v3 is out for a while now, but migration in both extension open-source packages as well as test projects is a rather hard and tedious process.
+To smooth this transition, we followed the same packaging standard as xUnit and created a separate package, which means that we now have the following available:
+* 📦 **Arcus.Testing.Logging.Xunit** package: which is for xUnit v2 tests.
+* 📦 **Arcus.Testing.Logging.Xunit.v3** package: which is for xUnit v3 tests.

+By working with two different packages, the migration process is only a matter of changing logging package.
+The type names and namespaces are in both packages identical.
+Only the used xUnit transient dependency will be different.

+> 👀 **BUT** note that migrating to Arcus.Testing v2 does not mean that you are forced to migrate to xUnit v3 straightaway.
+We provide continued support for xUnit v2 as long as the package remains active.

 ## 📦 Arcus.Testing.Storage.Blob
 ### `BlobNameFilter` ➡️ `Func<BlobItem, bool>`
 Previous versions had a dedicated type called `BlobNameFilter` to filter out certain Azure Blob items subject for deletion during the setup/teardown of the container.
 The type has been removed in v2 in favor of a built-in delegation.